cvt8/waltz_robot/README.md

 4. Record your dance moves using the camera.
 5. Save the video file on your computer.

-For intance, we started from this video:
-<video src="/research/obtain_kinematics_niki/VID20241126155236.mp4" controls muted></video>

 ### Use Niki to Generate a New Video

 To generate a new video using Niki, follow these steps: